-The outbreak of Covid-19 pandemic is causing significant disturbance and slowdown of economic activities globally.
-The nationwide lockdown ordered by the Government of India has resulted in further slow down in economic activities and also the business operations of the Company in terms of sales and production.
-The management has considered the possible effects that may result from the pandemic on the recoverability/carrying value of the assets.
-Based on the current indicators of future economic conditions and company engaged in dairy business (essential services), the management expects to recover the carrying amount of the assets, however the management will and continue to closely monitor any material changes to future economic conditions.
-Given the uncertainties, the final impact on Company's assets in future may differ from that estimated as at the date of approval of these financial results.
+The outbreak of Covid-19 pandemic has caused significant disturbance and slowdown of economic activities globally .
+The lockdowns ordered by most of the State Government have resulted in slow down in economic activities and also the business operations of the Company in terms of sales and production.
+The total turover of the company has fallen by Rs 18350 Lacs resulting in decline in the Profits before tax by Rs 551Lacs.
+The management has considered the effects that has resulted from the pandemic on the generation of revenue, stocks, recoverability of Trade Receivables and carrying value of the assets .
+Based on the current indicators of future economic conditions and company engaged in dairy business (essential services), the management expects to generate sufficient revenue, recover the receivables and dispose of stocks.
+However, the situation with Covid 19 is still evolving and various preventive measures taken by the Government of India will help the industry to come out of its after effects.
+The management is closely monitoing the situation regarding any material changes in future economic conditions.
+Given the uncertainties, the final impact on Company's ability to recover assets in future may differ from that estimated as at the date of approval of these financial results.
+The Production Capacity of one plant remained under utililized due to lower demand of Bulk Pack - Ghee on account of Covid 19 pandemic.
+Manangement is of the view that this is the temporary phase and the plant will be substantially utilized for generating revenue when the demand of Bulk Pack - Ghee increases in the subsequent financial year as the pandemic situation improves.